 Congratulations!
-The decision to buy your own home is an exciting one wether its your first home purchase, or one of many.
+The decision to buy your own home is an exciting one whether its your first home purchase, or one of many.
 The experience should be enjoyable, and you should get the perfect home with the least amount of hassle.

 I am devoted to using our expertise to make your transaction successful!

 Purchasing a home is also a very important decision.
 I would like to help you with honest, accurate information so you can make well-informed decisions regarding the purchase of your home.
 Consider bookmarking this page as it is a useful reference guide even after the transaction is closed.

 Making this transaction as easy as possible for you is my job.
 We are happy to serve all your real estate needs!

 Learn the Lingo

 In Texas, Real Estate brokers and their salespersons are required to disclose the type of working relationship they have with the buyers in a real estate transaction.
 There are several types of relationships that are available to you.
 You should understand these at the time a broker provides specific assistance to you in buying real estate.
 Buyer’s Agent and Seller’s Agent relationships are commonly referred to as “agency” relationships and carry with them legal duties and responsibilities for the broker as well as for the buyer and seller.

 A Buyer’s Agent acts solely on behalf of the buyer and owes duties to the buyer, which include the utmost good faith, loyalty, and fidelity.
 The agent will negotiate on behalf of, and act as an advocate for the buyer.
 The buyer is legally responsible for the actions of the agent when that agent is acting within the scope of the agency.
 The agent must disclose to sellers all adverse material facts concerning the buyer’s financial ability to perform the terms of the transaction and whether the buyer intends to occupy the property.
 A separate written buyer’s agreement is required which sets forth the duties and obligations of the parties.